Mets sign Jose Bautista, cut last weekend by Br...

 Mets sign Jose Bautista, cut last weekend by Braves

-The New York Mets have signed free agent Jose Bautista, getting the former home run champion two days after he was cut by the Atlanta Braves.
-New York said he was available for the game, but he was not in the starting lineup
+NEW YORK (AP) The Mets have signed free agent Jose Bautista, getting the former home run champion two days after he was cut by the Atlanta Braves.

 Tweets